xiaopv/xiaopv.github.io/_teaching/2025-spring-mat351.md

 ## Evaluation

  In this class, we will use a system known as standards-based grading.
 In order to achieve a certain letter, you have to meet all the criteria on that row.
-For example, if satisfies the criteria for daily preparation, presentation, weekly homework, and exams for A but only satisfies the criteria for porfolio for B, then your final grade will be B.
+For example, if satisfies the criteria for daily preparation, presentation, weekly homework, and exams for A but only satisfies the criteria for portfolio for B, then your final grade will be B.

  | Letter Grade |    Daily Preparation                                   | Presentation |                                  Weekly Homework                                        |                  Exams               | Portfolio                             |
  | ------------ | -----------------------------------------------------  |------------- | --------------------------------------------------------------------------------------- | ------------------------------------ | --------------------------------------|